slatedocs/slate/source/includes/api/_attestationType.md

 <span class="tryit" id="attestationtype-list-tryit"></span>
 Returns attestation type records for the org.

+#### Required Parameters

+* select - An object specifying selection criteria for this request.
+Allowed criteria are:
+  * workgroup (team)

 #### Response

 On success, the selected attestation type records will be returned in the `"attestationTypes"` key.